-2.33 Consistent with national guidance, Green Belt boundaries should only be altered in exceptional circumstances, through the preparation or review of the Local Plan.
+- Consistent with national guidance, Green Belt boundaries should only be altered in 2.37 exceptional circumstances, through the preparation or review of the Local Plan.
 The Core Strategy sets the context for a Green Belt review in Spatial Policy SP10.
-An assessment of sites against the purposes of Green Belts as set out in the NPPF has been carried out on all sites within the previous Green Belt (i.e. as identified in the UDP).
-See the Background Paper on Green Belt Review for the assessment process used.
+An assessment of sites against the purposes of Green Belts as set out in the 2012 NPPF has been carried out on all sites within the previous Green Belt (i.e. as identified in the UDP).
 This assessment of sites has enabled those sites with the least harm on Green Belt purposes to be proposed for allocation, although this inevitably varies to reflect the needs and characteristics of the area concerned.
-The aim has been to make the minimum changes to Green Belt boundaries necessary to deliver the Core Strategy targets (including the need for safeguarded land).
-However, the Green Belt Review is just one factor in the overall allocation assessment process, as outlined in paragraph 2.30 above.
+Land is removed from the Green Belt as a consequence of proposing allocations within it and the revised Green Belt boundary is shown on the plans for each HMCA and the Policies Map.
+The aim has been to make the minimum changes to Green Belt boundaries necessary to deliver the Core Strategy targets to 2028.
+However, the Green Belt Review is just one factor in the overall allocation assessment process, as outlined in paragraph 2.34 above.
+As a result of the Plan Remittal, no housing sites are allocated on Green Belt land.
+See Paragraph 2.88 in relation to employment allocations and the Green Belt Review. - 2.38 Policy HG2 applies to housing allocations.
+For purpose of ease and reference this is repeated for each HMCA in Section 3, with the relevant list of sites which form part of the policy.